szymach/c-pchart/README.md

 Cache
 -----

-If you find yourself creating charts out of a set of data more then once, you may consider using the cache component of the library.
+If you find yourself creating charts out of a set of data more than once, you may consider using the cache component of the library.
 Head on to the [dedicated part](examples/cache.md) of the documentation for information on how to do that.